imperva/imperva-sdk-python/docs/quickstart.rst

 Installation
 ============
-You can install imperva-sdk on pretty much any machine with Python version 2.6+ (tested with 2.6, 2.7, 3.3 and 3.6) The only requirement is the Python `requests <http://docs.python-requests.org/en/master/>`_ library.
+You can install imperva-sdk on pretty much any machine with Python version 2.6+ (tested with 2.6, 2.7, 3.3 and 3.6 to 3.11).
+If you use Python 3.10 or above, please download Imperva SDK version 0.2.2 or above.
+The only requirement is the Python `requests <http://docs.python-requests.org/en/master/>`_ library.

 1. Download